 H. Historic preservation incentive for two-family dwellings in the RU Zoning District.

-(1) A special permit pursuant to § 300-14.15A through F for a proposed project that preserves a structure that has received a determination from the Medfield Historical Commission that the structure is a "historically significant structure" (as defined by Town Code § 150-13, as the same may be amended from time to time) may allow a lot coverage of up to 30% upon finding the property complies with the following criteria:
+(1) A special permit pursuant to § 300- 11.5.2 A through F for a proposed project that preserves a structure that has received a determination from the Medfield Historical Commission that the structure is a "historically significant structure" (as defined by Town Code § 150-13, as the same may be amended from time to time) may allow a lot coverage of up to 30% upon finding the property complies with the following criteria:

 (a) As to the existing historic structure, the project: